im-tomu/toboot/API.md

 Start Sector
 -------

 The starting sector indicates where in RAM the first block will be loaded.
-To replace Toboot, this value should be 0 (see Updating Toboot below).
-Otherwise, the value should be located somewhere after Toboot.
-It is illegal to load the program into the region populated by Toboot itself, unless you are updating the entire thing.
+This value should be located somewhere after Toboot.
+It is illegal to load the program into the region populated by Toboot itself, even if you are updating Toboot.
+To perform an update, use a separate program to do the updating.

 Sectors will be erased before they are written.